 The competition is open to all undergraduate students currently enrolled at The Ohio State University during the semester the competition takes place.

 This is a collaborative event, and team work is required.
-A team can be anywhere from 3-5 OSU undergraduate students.
-We suggest creating an interdisciplinary team with a variety of skills.
+A team can be between 3-5 OSU undergraduate students.
+We recommend creating an interdisciplinary team with a variety of skills.
 Find friends who are skilled in different software like R, Tableau, AWS, SAS, Photoshop, ArcGIS, or any other software package that you feel will be helpful.
-We also encourage interdisciplinary educational backgrounds.
+We encourage interdisciplinary educational backgrounds.
 For example, a team might consist of students studying Data Analytics, Business, Art, Economics, and Geographic Information Science.

 The American Statistical Association (ASA) has secured a large dataset from a well-known company.
 The details of the dataset and the company providing the data are kept secret until the Opening Kickoff.

 Dress comfortably!
 It will be a long day/night/day.

 Every member of each team should have a a laptop/desktop computer, power cord, and water bottle (stay hydrated!).

 You might also need some statistical or computational reference books if you have them, or bookmark some web pages that you routinely refer to.

 Should members of your team drop out at the last minute, you may choose to merge with another team that is also missing members.

 We will hold a few random door prize drawings throughout the event.
 You will be notified via email if you are a winner.

 DataFest is sponsored by the American Statistical Association and is hosted by several universities across the country during the months of March, April, and May.
 As a hosting institution and as participants, we agree not to share the source of the data set or mention it in any publicity about the event (including social media) until after all DataFest competitions are complete.
 So, shhh!!
-We appreciate your help in keeping the name of the source of the data set a secret, so please do not mention the source when Tweeting, posting on Facebook, or in any other form of communication.
+We appreciate your help in keeping the source of the data set a secret.
+Please do not mention the source when Tweeting, posting on Instagram, or in any other form of communication.